 Billing itself as a “premier open-air lifestyle shopping center” doesn’t begin to cover what you’ll discover while strolling sidewalks lined with local, regional, and national businesses with everything from gourmet cooking to one-of-a-kind fashions.
-Add to that restaurants that offer outdoor dining and ongoing events: recently I happened on a cadre of North Bay artists showing their works under the canopies of brightly colored market umbrellas in the plaza.
+Add to that restaurants that offer outdoor dining and ongoing events: recently a cadre of North Bay artists displayed their works in the center's plaza under the canopies of brightly colored market umbrellas.

 You’ll find some universally loved shopping destinations that offer everything from button-down classic looks to more active wear, including J. Jill and Chico’s to Lululemon for women, and Patrick James to Sonoma Outfitters for men.

-For those who can’t get enough of alfresco living this summer, check out Urban Garden.
-I love the Japanese lanterns, in radiant tropical hues, that need only the energy of the sun to light up at night.
+For those who can’t get enough of alfresco living in the summer, check out Urban Garden.
+You will love the Japanese lanterns, in radiant tropical hues, that need only the energy of the sun to light up at night.
 Or a “forever” oil candle, elegantly bottled with paraffin and preserved manzanita or fern fronds and a fiberglass wick that burns brightly but never needs to be replaced.

 You’ll also want to look for locally made crafts such as cutting boards, and trays made out of recycled French oak wine barrels, salvaged from local wineries by artist Jonathan Black.
 Or any of the fragrant products by Matanzas Creek, a Santa Rosa winery that grows fields of lavender to make their own unique bath and body products.